CT LEND 2017-2018 Family Faculty Recognition

 LEND participants successfully completed group research projects on topics including post-hospitalization supports for children with ABIs, ASD prevalence in the Connecticut foster system, and prematurity and ASD.
 Students look forward to Spring clinical placements, independent research projects, and participation with CT KASA for the authentic opportunity to experience advocacy from the perspective of local children with disabilities.
 If other state LEND trainees are travelling through Connecticut this year, please feel free to join us at a Friday seminar, or simply to visit the CT UCEDD!

-The LENDs grew from the 1950s efforts of the Children's Bureau (now the Maternal and Child Health Bureau) to identify children with disabilities as a Title V program priority.
-They are currently funded under the 2006 Combating Autism Act and are administered by the Health Resources and Service's Administration's (HRSA) Maternal and Child Health Bureau (MCHB).
-The LEND program is funded by the Maternal and Child Health Bureau, which is a division of the Health Resources and Services Administration in the U.S. Department of Health and Human Services.
+LEND programs grew from the 1950s efforts of the Children's Bureau (now the Maternal and Child Health Bureau) to identify children with disabilities as a Title V program priority.
+They are funded under the Autism Collaboration, Accountability, Research, Education, and Support (CARES) Act, and are administered by the Health Resources and Service's Administration's (HRSA) Maternal and Child Health Bureau (MCHB).